douglasspgyn/DoubleTapView/README.md

  }
 ```

-and de lib dependence on Module Gradle:
+and de library dependence on Module Gradle:

 ```xml
  dependencies {